Reynevan: The Tower of Fools

 Reynevan's first appearance was in The Tower of Fools.
-Its action starts in 1425, when brothers Stercza found him in bed with Adela von Stercza, wife of Gelfrad von Stercza.
+Its action starts in 1425, when the brothers Stercza find him in bed with Adela von Stercza, wife of Gelfrad von Stercza.
 During his escape, one of the brothers died.
 After that, the brothers wanted to get their revenge on Reynevan, so they hired thugs to kidnap him.
 Reinmar decided to escape to his brother Peterlin.
 On his way to Powojowice, he met Zawisza Czarny, who told him that he will not die in a natural way, which was a reference to his interests: woman, wizardry, medicine and alchemy.
 After arriving in Powojowice, Reynevan got informed that Peterlin was murdered.
 He suspected that he was killed by the thugs hired by brothers Stercza.

 Reynevan decided to avenge his brother.
-He also wanted to make his way to Ziębice, where Adela was held as a prisoner.
-During his journey, he got rescued by a mysterious woman called Nikoletta.
+He also wants to make his way to Ziębice, where Adela is being held prisoner.
+During his journey, he is rescued by a mysterious woman called Nikoletta.
 After that, he met a priest Szarlej, who decided to help him in his quest.
 Reynevan and Szarlej arrived at a monastery, where they performed exorcisms and met Samson Miodek.
-When three of them arrived at Ziębice, they got informed that Adela doesn't love Reynevan anymore and is now in a relationship with Duke John I of Münsterberg.
+When three of them arrive at Ziębice, they are informed that Adela doesn't love Reynevan anymore and is now in a relationship with Duke John I of Münsterberg.

 During the novel, Reynevan travelled through cities on the eastern part of Lower Silesia, ex.
 Oleśnica, Oława, Paczków, Kłodzko and Świdnica.